- Fruits and vegetables are very nutritious, but they can become contaminated with harmful bacteria.

-It’s best to freeze fruits or vegetables in airtight containers.
-Avoid freezing produce if it’s not ripe.
-It may not ripen correctly when it comes out of the freezer.
+It’s best to freeze fruits and vegetables in airtight containers.
+Avoid freezing produce that isn’t ripe yet.
+It may not ripen correctly when you take it out of the freezer.

-Certain types of produce are best left out of the refrigerator.
-Instead, they should be stored in a cool, dry place.
+Certain types of produce are best left out of your refrigerator and freezer.
+Instead, they should be stored in a cool dry place.
 These include:

-Tomatoes, in particular, are known lose flavor and nutrients if refrigerated.
-They also can develop an undesirable texture.
+In particular, tomatoes may lose flavor and nutrients when you refrigerate them.
+They can also develop an undesirable texture.